BUYERS GUIDE - HEAVY DUTY

-The Sprinter 4×4 is based on the 4×2 version, with off-road specific components engineered by Austrian company Oberaigner.
-This company is a ‘qualified partner and system supplier’ to Mercedes-Benz; much like AMG before it was absorbed into the Daimler empire.
+The pre-2022 Sprinter 4×4 was based on the 4×2 version, with off-road specific components engineered by Austrian company Oberaigner.
+This company was a ‘qualified partner and system supplier’ to Mercedes-Benz; much like AMG before it was absorbed into the Daimler empire.

-Although Oberaigner makes a full-time 4WD version, with deep reduction transfer case and rear axle differential locks, the only version being imported by Mercedes-Benz Australia has a selectable-4WD driveline, without centre or rear-axle diff locks.
+Although Oberaigner made a full-time 4WD version, with deep reduction transfer case and rear axle differential locks, the only version imported by Mercedes-Benz Australia had a selectable-4WD driveline, without centre or rear-axle diff locks.

-It also has only a 1.4:1 ‘low’ range: the same reduction as in some Subarus.
+It also had only a 1.4:1 ‘low’ range: the same reduction as in some Subarus.

 In late 2012 the Sprinter 4×4 picked up hill descent control and additional upgrades in 2013 and 2015, but there was still no sign of the 2.8:1 transfer case ratio, centre diff lock or across-axle diff locks that are available from Oberaigner.

-Adaptive ESP/4ETS also includes the control functions for the all-wheel-drive system and sensors continuously supply the central controller with information about the driver’s inputs and about operating and driving conditions.
-The most important parameters are steering angle, accelerator position, engine speed, wheel speeds, rotational movement about the vertical axis of the vehicle (yaw) and lateral acceleration.
+Adaptive ESP/4ETS also included the control functions for the all-wheel-drive system and sensors continuously supply the central controller with information about the driver’s inputs and about operating and driving conditions.
+The most important parameters were steering angle, accelerator position, engine speed, wheel speeds, rotational movement about the vertical axis of the vehicle (yaw) and lateral acceleration.